-The GSB Facility is owned by TAQA and EBN (and for a small percentage by Gazprom).
+The GSB Facility is owned by TAQA and EBN.
 The facility operator, TAQA, has contracted a certain quantity of Capacity to Gazprom, and it has contracted the remainder of the Capacity long term with GSB as the Commercial Operator on behalf of a commercial consortium between TAQA and EBN.

 Legal title to working gas never passes to a TAQA entity, so entitlement to such working gas remains outside of any potential insolvency procedures affecting TAQA.
 Gasunie Transport Services B.V., in its capacity of TSO, has confirmed that at the flange, it will not transfer legal title to any TAQA subsidiary.
 Dutch law requires that the entity holding title to gas at the moment before injection into a licensed gas storage facility must be the owner of the gas upon production of that gas from the facility.
-35 As title has been transferred to the Gas Foundation at the moment before injection, the Gas Foundation holds the title upon production, ensuring the security arrangements are effective.
+The stitle has been transferred to the Gas Foundation at the moment before injection, the Gas Foundation holds the title upon production, ensuring the security arrangements are effective.